 In honouring his memory, the Hickey family have arranged a memorial march through the streets of Redfern on the day.
 And the event is also a demonstration, calling for a parliamentary inquiry into the teen’s death, as the findings of the inquest are full of holes.

-In the moments proceeding the fatal incident, two police paddy wagons were patrolling Redfern and Waterloo, hunting for an unidentified offender, who’d recently robbed someone out the front of Redfern station, when TJ appeared on his bike.
+In the moments proceeding the fatal incident, two police paddy wagons were patrolling Redfern and Waterloo, hunting for an unidentified offender, who’d recently robbed someone out the front of Redfern station, and they saw TJ riding his bike.

 Down the line, there’s no suggestion that TJ was the actual thief.
-Of course, officers may have initially suspected he was.
 And the coroner found that Redfern 16 mounted a footpath and “followed” the boy down a pedestrian laneway, despite early claims of officers that they didn’t.

 A following, not a pursuit?